IUC Training

 For experienced clinicians who oversee IUC services within their organization

-This training is tailored for experienced healthcare providers who oversee IUC services within their organization, specifically clinicians involved in the onboarding and privileging of sexual and reproductive healthcare providers.
-This training program provides guidance on how to coach and mentor less experienced IUC providers who are seeking to improve their confidence and skills in IUC placement and removal.
+This training is tailored for experienced healthcare providers who oversee IUC services within their organization, specifically, clinicians involved in the onboarding and privileging of sexual and reproductive healthcare providers.
+This training provides guidance on how to coach and mentor less experienced IUC providers who are seeking to improve their confidence and skills in IUC placement and removal.

 This training is FREE for Title X providers, fee for Non-Title X providers.
 2.0 CNE/CME available.